skartik008/systemDesign/caching/README.md

-## To execute, please open two tab instances of the browser and terminal
+## To execute, please open two tab instances of the browser and one instance of terminal

 ### Running the server
 In the terminal run the command